 If you are in a rush and have no idea what to prepare for starters, grab these three ingredients and roll away.
 It takes very little time and effort and you can come up with some presentable and sumptuous rolls.
 I guess gorgonzola has a peculiarity that some tiptoe around whether to eat it or not.
-Blue cheese is blue cheese, wherever it comes from.
+Blue cheese, wherever it comes from, is always delicious.

 As a child, I had always been curious about its strong taste but repulsed by its pungent smell.
 My father used to take home some Danablu, a Danish blue cheese and most of the household run away as soon as he opens the package.
 No one was adventurous enough to taste the smelly blue-veined salty cheese.
 I learned to eat it, then slowly loved it.
 Undoubtedly, I eventually tried the different varieties from different countries.
 Then I encountered gorgonzola.
 I found it less salty than its cousins.
 Gorgonzola dolce is soft, creamy and has a mild taste compared to the other variety, gorgonzola piccante, which is crumblier and stronger.

 Gorgonzola has the Protected Geographical Status under the European law.
 It means that the complete production (cows and forage included) of the cheese should be done strictly in the registered areas.
 It is believed that it originated from a town called with the same name in Italy in the 10th century.

 If you can't find gorgonzola, substitute it with the French Roquefort, the English Stilton or the Danish Danablu.

 Prosciutto Crudo (Ham) Roll with Gorgonzola and Pear

 - 6 slices of prosciutto crudo or any ham (with a normal slice, I am able to make 2 rolls)

 - 6 teaspoons Gorgonzola dolce or piccante (1/2 teaspoon per roll)